 Iowa State University Extension & Outreach - Civil Rights Plan

-Iowa State Extension and Outreach has developed the following Civil Rights Plan to ensure compliance with federal civil rights law and to serve all Iowans.
+Iowa State University Extension and Outreach ("ISU Extension and Outreach") has developed the following Civil Rights Plan to ensure compliance with federal civil rights law and to serve all Iowans.
 It provides a systematic process for the assessment of compliance with federal regulations as it pertains to policies, procedures, programs, and practices as well as the development and implementation of modifications and remedial steps taken to correct any instances where deficiencies are identified.
 Iowa counties will complete a civil rights audit every four years.
 ISU Extension and Outreach’s Civil Rights Plan has two components comprising (1) county civil rights audits and (2) annual program reviews by regions and program.

-Federal Civil Rights
+Federal Civil Rights laws

-Iowa Civil Rights Act
+State Civil Rights law